 Students must attend the externship information/registration session when announced.
-If students cannot attend this meeting, they must set up an individual meeting with the Director of the Center for Law and Public Service or the Teaching Professor for the course.
-Students interested in the

-Externship Program must submit a resume, unofficial transcript, cover letter, letter of recommendation (for full-time Federal Judicial or Federal Agency Externships), and a letter stating the name and contact information for the placement (or potential placement if awaiting confirmation.)
+If students cannot attend this meeting, they must set up an individual meeting with the Director of the Center for Law and Public Service.
+Students interested in the Externship Program must submit a resume, unofficial transcript, cover letter, letter of recommendation (for full-time Federal Judicial or Federal Agency Externships), and a letter stating the name and contact information for the placement (or potential placement if awaiting confirmation.)
 Please submit a hard copy of these materials to the Director of the Center for Law and Public Service before the deadline announced each semester.